Booby-trapped toys: How ISIS targets children

 "At the end of the day, 100 percent should be cleared and then we will hand it back to the communities, so yeah 100 percent we are responsible," Salaam says.

-Tal al Lban is a village full of people grateful for that promise.
+There's a village full of people grateful for that promise.

-Note: Updated: CNN has removed some place names from this story due to security concerns.